canada-ca/canada-ca.github.io/_posts/2017-12-12-optimization-overview.markdown

 categories: category
 published: true
 lang: en
+alt: Shows the steps of how we optimize Canadadotca.
+Discovery.
+Baseline test.
+Design/prototyping.
+Validation test.
+Success?
+Launch.
 description: Optimization projects are a way to make meaningful improvements for Canadians without investing a lot of time and money.
 ---